 I am very excited to be teaching CP Anatomy & Physiology and Environmental Science at Thornton High School for the 2020-2021 academic year.
 This will be my 9th year at THS, and my 15th year teaching overall.

 I am a Colorado native, born and raised in Greeley.
 In 2000 I graduated from Colorado College in Colorado Springs with a B.A. in Biology, and in 2007 I earned a M.S. in Biology from the University of Northern Colorado in Greeley, studying animal behavior, ecology, and organismal biology.

 While at UNC, I served as a graduate teaching assistant for a variety of Biology courses including General Biology, Microbiology, Anatomy & Physiology, Mammalogy, Ecology, and Animal Behavior.
 After graduating I moved from Colorado to Kansas with my family to pursue a teaching career.
 While teaching 8th grade Science at Haysville Middle School in Haysville, Kansas, I completed Masters-level coursework in the Kansas Transition to Teaching Program through Baker University, before returning to Colorado In 2011.

-I am married and have three young daughters; a 13 year old and 10 year old twins.
-In my free time I enjoy hiking, fly fishing, reading, music, and sports of all kinds.
+I am married, have three daughters (a 15 year old and 12 year old twins), and a dog named Millie.
+In my free time I enjoy hiking, fly fishing, reading, music, and sports of all kinds (go Broncos, Rapids, Avalanche, Rockies, Nuggets, and Manchester United).
 In addition to teaching, I am also an experienced Zamboni driver.